moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 ## On a real Sun

 The ABC-like field is a genuine divergence-free dynamo-style field, but an analytic one.
 Does the detector survive contact with observation?
-We took a real **SDO/HMI magnetogram** — the line-of-sight photospheric field of a solar active region imaged on 2011 June 7 — potential-field extrapolated it into a three-dimensional coronal field, and searched.
+We took a real **SDO/HMI magnetogram** — the 45-s line-of-sight product (sunpy's sample file <code>HMI20110607_063211_los_lowres.fits</code>, T_OBS 2011.06.07 06:33:07 TAI), a solar active region imaged on 2011 June 7 — potential-field extrapolated it into a three-dimensional coronal field, and searched.
 The standard finder locates a coronal magnetic null some 40 pixels above the surface, a *radial* null by its $\nabla\mathbf B$ eigenvalues.
 The growth vector, read from that null's local structure, returns $Q=6$ against
-$Q=5$ in the surrounding strong field — the same null jump, now on the real Sun.
+$Q=5$ in the surrounding strong field — the same null jump, now computed from a real solar extrapolation.
+Said precisely: this is the law's *consistency* on real data, not an independent detection — the paragraph below spells out what the raw grid does and does not give, and Part 5 races the honest version.

 </div><!-- /.l-body -->